-The Research and Development of innovative materials is essential in order to design and manufacture "Eco and Safe" tyres which are increasingly sustainable and which guarantee lower environmental impacts throughout their life cycle while ensuring greater driving safety.
+In line with the Pirelli Eco-Safety Design" Strategy. the research and development of innovative materials is essential in order to design and manufacture tyres which are increasingly sustainable and which guarantee lower social and environmental impacts throughout their life cycle while ensuring greater driving safety.